 Who are the people behind Accenture?
 What drives Hester Prins and inspires her on a daily basis?
 How has Javier Leonor's life, career, ambitions and dreams developed over the years?
 What difficult choices has Mark Ruiter made in his life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Melissa Cheung, Senior Manager at Accenture.
+Introducing Melissa Cheung, Senior Manager

 For Rotterdam-born and -raised Melissa Cheung, Senior Manager for Accenture Technology, joining Accenture marked the start of her first “real” job after graduating from the Delft University of Technology.
 ‘As a kid, I had this romantic picture of what it would be like to work for a big company.
 Lots of traveling was definitely part of that picture.'
 Fast forward to today and Melissa has been working for Accenture for over eight years and aims to travel as much as she can in her free time.

 ‘You know that stereotype about how all Asian people who come to Europe end up as restaurant owners?
 Well, there’s some truth to that in my case: my grandfather ran a Chinese restaurant in Rotterdam.
 My mother left Hong Kong when she was four years old, so she has basically spent her whole life in Rotterdam.
 My dad, on the other hand, has a different story: he came to Amsterdam to study and decided to stay.
 Because I’ve lived my whole life here, I have always felt more Dutch than Chinese, even though my parents definitely wove aspects of Chinese culture into my upbringing.
 When people meet me for the first time, they almost always automatically start speaking English to me, and are then somewhat surprised when they hear my slight Rotterdam accent.’

 "When people meet me for the first time, they almost always automatically start speaking English to me."